 Now, your Gmail data lives in two places: Your original Gmail account and in Microsoft Outlook.
 While this brings convenience, your data could still be vulnerable to attack.
 Even with MFA enabled, hackers can still get access to your email messages, which puts your Gmail (as well as other accounts integrated with Outlook client) at risk.

-Spanning provides enterprise-class, automated backup and recovery that protects not just your Gmail from data loss but the entire G Suite, which includes Drive (including Team Drives), Calendars, Contacts and Sites.
+Spanning provides enterprise-class, automated backup and recovery that protects not just your Gmail from data loss but the entire Google Workspace, which includes Drive (including Team Drives), Calendars, Contacts and Sites.